ZhiweiFan94/ML-Physics-and-Beyond/README.md

 This repository is structured to provide a comprehensive overview of various aspects of machine learning and its applications.
 It includes the following sections:

-1. Data Structures/Algorithms

-	•	Fundamental data structures and algorithms essential for efficient machine learning implementations.

-	•	Examples and explanations of common algorithms used in data processing and analysis.
+1. Solving Nonlinear Systems with Numerical Algorithms

+	•	Fundamental Techniques: Implementation of mature numerical algorithms to solve nonlinear systems.

+	•	Case Studies: Detailed examples of how numerical methods are applied to specific problems.

+	•	Documentation and Code: Comprehensive documentation and source code for numerical algorithms.

-3. Machine Learning Techniques
+3. Introducing Deep Learning to Solve Nonlinear Systems

-	•	Detailed exploration of various machine learning techniques, including supervised, unsupervised, and reinforcement learning.
+	•	Deep Learning Techniques: Exploration of various deep learning techniques and their application to nonlinear systems.

-	•	Practical examples and implementations using popular libraries such as TensorFlow, PyTorch, and Scikit-learn.
+	•	Practical Implementations: Examples of using TensorFlow, PyTorch, and other libraries to solve complex problems.

-5. LeetCode Problems

-	•	A collection of solved LeetCode problems to sharpen problem-solving skills and enhance algorithmic thinking.

-	•	Solutions in Python, demonstrating the application of machine learning concepts to algorithm challenges.

-7. Kaggle Competitions

-	•	Participation in Kaggle competitions with detailed notebooks and scripts.

-	•	Exploratory data analysis, feature engineering, and model building for various Kaggle datasets.

-9. Academic Manuscripts
+	•	Comparative Analysis: Comparing the performance of numerical algorithms and deep learning approaches.

+5. Building an Interface for Predictive Use

+	•	User Interface Development: Creating an interface for users to upload time-space training data.

+	•	Predictive Modeling: Using uploaded data for predictive modeling and analysis.

-	•	Research papers and academic manuscripts showcasing the application of machine learning to complex nonlinear systems and beyond.
+	•	Integration and Deployment: Steps to integrate the interface with machine learning models and deploy the solution.

-	•	Studies focused on solving real-world problems in physics and related fields using deep learning techniques.

 ## Why Machine Learning?